infernalzeus/infernalzeus/README.md

 <h3 align="center">Welcome to Yash Kumar's Github</h3>
 <div style='text-align: justify;'>
-A passionate and driven researcher in the versatile field of Artificial Intelligence, with over two years of experience in optimisation and analysis of algorithms.
-Yash has demonstrated applications of Deep Neural Networks, Recurrent Neural Networks, Reinforcement Learning and Natural Language Processing through various domains and challenges.<br><br>
+"A passionate and driven researcher in the versatile field of Artificial Intelligence, with over two years of experience in optimisation and analysis of algorithms.
+Yash has demonstrated applications of Deep Neural Networks, Recurrent Neural Networks, Reinforcement Learning and Natural Language Processing through various domains and challenges"<br><br>

 I have exhibited experience in dealing with clinical data, co-authoring a publication in the ACM Digital Library on ML-based analysis of Speech Features of Alzheimers' patients.
 I've also worked on developing a Reinforcement Learning agent (TD3-DDPG Double Q-learning) mimicking behaviour of VR-Cognitive Assessment of healthy and clinical populations at IOPPN Lab, King's College.